Concordex Wallet Guide — Connecting With Concordium Wallet and CryptoX

 Now, you will be given your 24-word recovery phrase.
 Copy the phrase and paste it somewhere at hand.
 You will be immediately prompted to type down the words in the exact same order.

 After entering your secure recovery phrase, you will be prompted to choose a network.
-For now, choose the testnet since you will interact with the Concordex testnet.
+Choose the Mainnet since you will interact with the Concordex mainnet.

 Now, you will be prompted to request an ID card from one of Concordium’s ID providers.
 This is something very unique to Concordium since it’s the only blockchain with a built-in identity layer.

 When you request an identity, you will be asked to choose between the following identity providers.
-In this case, we chose “Concordium testnet IP.”
+In this case, we chose “Notabene”, but you may select any you want!

 Once you click on “Done,” you will be automatically prompted to create an account.